ossec/ossec-docs/docs/ossec101/install_server.rst

 .. image:: images/install/gpg-verify.png
    :align: center
-   :alt: OSSEC verify gpg
+   :alt: gpg --verify ossec-hids-2.6.tar.gz

 * Unpack the tarball and change into the new directory.
 Run the install.sh script:

 .. image:: images/install/install_sh.png
    :align: center
-   :alt: OSSEC run install.sh
+   :alt: cd ossec-hids-2.6 && ./install.sh

 * Verify the information and press ENTER:

 .. image:: images/install/install_info.png
    :align: center
    :alt:  OSSEC installation information

 * The installation type for this install will be server, and we are using the default install directory: